-It’s the world’s second most heavily exploited natural resource after water.
+Sand is the world’s second most heavily exploited natural resource after water.
 But it’s scarcer than you imagine.
 Are we running out of sand?

 Human civilisation is literally built on sand.
 It is the key ingredient for concrete, roads, glass, and even electronics.
 It is also the most extracted material in the world today, exceeding fossil fuels and biomass.
 Every year, over 50 billion metric tons of sand are mined around the globe for construction, land reclamation projects, shale gas extraction, and beach renourishment programs.

-Rapid urbanisation and a growing number of behemoth infrastructure projects have spiked demand for sand especially in developing countries, and a handful of nations are already facing its scarcity.
+Rapid urbanisation and a growing number of behemoth infrastructure projects have spiked demand for sand especially in developing countries, and a handful of nations are already running out of it.
 For instance, Vietnam might run out of the sand as early as 2022.
 The rest of the world might also face the same issue by 2050 with more than 7 billion people expected to become city-dwellers by then.

-Sand seems so abundant with all those deserts around the globe.
-Then why are we running out it?
+If sand seems so abundant with all those deserts around the globe, then why are we running out it?
 Desert sand is too smooth and fine to bind building materials together making it unsuitable for commercial purposes.
 Qatar and Dubai– Middle Eastern regions with large deserts–had to import sand from Australia to build their mammoth towers like the Burj Khalifa.

 Rapid urbanisation and spiking demand